-Business View Magazine interviews Scott Wendrych, Senior VP of Franchise Development for Fitness Together, LLC, as part of best practices, American business.
+Business View Magazine interviews Scott Wendrych, Executive Vice President & Chief Operations Officer for Fitness Together, LLC, as part of best practices, American business.

 Fitness Together is one of three health and wellness companies under the corporate umbrella of WellBiz Brands, Inc., headquartered in Highlands Ranch, Colorado.
-Recently, Business View Magazine spoke with Scott Wendrych, Senior Vice President of Franchise Development for Fitness Together Franchise, LLC.
+Recently, Business View Magazine spoke with Scott Wendrych, Executive Vice President & Chief Operations Officer for Fitness Together Franchise, LLC.
 The following is an edited transcript of that conversation:

 BVM: How did you begin your association with WellBiz Brands and, more specifically, with Fitness Together?